 - Replacement or repair of personal property

 Non-economic damages, often referred to as general damages, are those for which you cannot assign a dollar amount.
+These general damages are often related to the emotional pain you feel after an accident, whether it be the death of a loved one or a decrease in your quality of life.
 They are usually awarded if your injuries are long-term or permanent and include:

 - Pain and suffering